Buy Dethroning the King: The Hostile Takeover of Anheuser-Busch, an American Icon

 “I think they were able to see the extent of what they could cut when they got in,” the executive said.
 “Despite the worldwide economic meltdown, it gave them the strategy and the belief that if they could get the deal done, they could realize the cost savings.”

-I left because I stopped believing in the brand power.
-I didn’t want to market a commodity.
-What I never realized is that the company didn’t reflect the kind of company that sells commodities.
-In industries where price is so important, cost-cutting is a top priority.
+I left because I stopped believing in the brand power, and started to believe the American macrobrews were a commodity.
+I never thought about the company spending and how it fit into such an industry.
 Do big corn farmers only fly first-class and stay at the Ritz?
 Do the execs who market Bic pens have private jets?
-I never thought about how A-B’s organization and corporate culture didn’t reflect what I saw in the market.
-But the Brazilians did.
 This email from my career mentor:

 The Third was almost delusional in his belief that only a legacy beer guy could effectively run a beer company.
 I remember when we first met Marcel and Jorge Paulo, the Third scoffed at them — investment bankers who knew nothing about the beer business and who would either screw it up or flip it within a few years.
 The Third never bought their early articulated vision of a consolidated industry with just a few worldwide beer companies.